 Building Commissioner - The officer referred to in the Building Services (Complaint Resolution and Administration) Act 2011.

-Certificate of Design Compliance (CDC) - This is received when a qualified building surveyor approve your plans in accordance with the Building Code of Australia and Australian Standards.
+Certificate of Design Compliance (CDC) - This is received when a qualified building surveyor approves your plans in accordance with the Building Code of Australia and Australian Standards.
 This is required to lodge a for a certified building permit.

 Contour Survey - A survey that identifies the levels of your lot, including any existing retaining walls and adjoining structures.

-Contract - The Home Building Works Contract (HBW), or Residential Building Works Contract (RBW), together with associated documents such as: conditions, particulars, drawings, specification etc. The HBW and RBW are legal documents supplied by the Master Builders Association (an independent body), ensuring the contract is fair and equitable for both parties.
+Contract - The Home Building Works Contract (HBW), or Residential Building Works Contract (RBW), together with associated documents such as conditions, particulars, drawings, specification etc. The HBW and RBW are legal documents supplied by the Master Builders Association (an independent body), ensuring the contract is fair and equitable for both parties.